Mahdieh-ghadirzade/Ha--filler/README.md

 # Prediction of treatment failure after nasolabial hyaluronic acid filler

-Analysis code for the manuscript *"Patient-Reported Satisfaction at Month 3, Not Objective Imaging, Predicts Month-6 Outcome after Nasolabial Hyaluronic Acid
-Filler: A Comparison of Machine-Learning and Single-Item Models"*, submitted to DARU JOURNAL of Pharmaceutical Sciences.
+Analysis code for the manuscript *"Prediction of Non-Response to Hyaluronic Acid Injections for Improvement of Nasolabial Folds Using Longitudinal Clinical Features and Machine Learning Models"*, under revision at **DARU Journal of Pharmaceutical Sciences**.

 Ghadirzadeh M, Samadi A, Mohamadi F, Zahir-Jouzdani F.
 Center for Research and Training in Skin Diseases and Leprosy, Tehran University